fvaleri/strimzi-debugging/sessions/006/README.md

 The recommended file system is XFS.
 An easy optimization is to disable the last access time file attribute (noatime).

-Ideally, the **retention policy** should be set properly when provisioning a new cluster or topic, based on requirements and the expected volume of messages (GB/s).
+Ideally, the **retention policy** should be set properly when provisioning a new cluster or topic, based on requirements and the expected throughput (MB/s).
 A non active segment can be deleted based on `segment.ms` or `segment.bytes`.
 Even if one record is not yet eligible for deletion based on `retention.ms` or `retention.bytes`, the broker will keep the entire segment file.
 Deletion timing also depends on the cluster load and how many `background.threads` are available for normal topics, and `log.cleaner.threads` for compacted topics.